Jumperr-labs/jumper-ulogger/platforms/nrf52/README.md

 The configuration option are:
 * `GATT_BUFFER_SIZE` - Buffer size in bytes, currently defaults to 200.
 * `LOG_SEND_PERIOD_MS` - Period between sending the logging buffer to the gateway, currently defaults to 5000 ms.

-Inside _"ulogger_nrf52.h"_, you will notice this line: `#define ULOGGER_RTC 2`.
-This will set which RTC is being used for creating timestamps.
-You should avoid using this RTC in your code.